bcgov/data-publication/pages/dps_bcdc_record.md

 + This must be unique to the BC Data Catalogue.
 + This does not need to be the same as the Title, but by default it is created to match the **Title** as entered.

-**Organization**: This is the Sub-Organization (often the Branch or Division) under which the metadata record is created, and is a require field.
+**Organization**: This is the Sub-Organization (often the Branch or Division) under which the metadata record is created, and is a required field.
 + The Ministry or parent organization is no longer required to be defined at the record level.

 **Description**: Provide a meaningful description of the dataset here.
 Be sure to include any information that would be relevant to an end-user of your dataset, and is a required field.